 Employees in active status shall accrue paid vacation based upon their years of continuous service.
-Vacation time will be prorated according to APPENDIX B, Work Reduction and Vacation Time Computation, for partial years of service.
+Vacation time will be prorated according to APPENDIX B, Work Reduction and Vacation Time Computation, for partial years of service (e.g. new hire or retiree).
 The employee's anniversary date shall be the basis of determining the number of years and months of service as follows:

-Years of Service Annual Vacation Earned From 0 thru 6 years 5 - 24 hour shifts; 10 hours vacation credit for each full month of service, not to exceed 5 duty days.
-From 7 thru 14 years 7 - 24 hour shifts; 14 hours vacation credit for each full month of service; not to exceed 7 duty days.
-From 15 thru 20 years 10 - 24 hour shifts; 20 hours vacation credit for each full month of service; not to exceed 10 duty days.
-From 21 thru 25 years 11 - 24 hour shifts; 22 hours vacation credit for each full month of service; not to exceed 11 duty days.
-From 26 or more years 12 - 24 hour shifts; 24 hours vacation credit for each full month of service; not to exceed 12 duty days.
+Years of Service Annual Vacation Earned From 0 thru completion of 6 years 5 - 24 hour shifts; 10 hours vacation credit for each full month of service, not to exceed 5 duty days.
+From beginning of 7 th year thru completion of 14 years 7 - 24 hour shifts; 14 hours vacation credit for each full month of service; not to exceed 7 duty days.
+From beginning of 15 th year thru completion of 20 years 10 - 24 hour shifts; 20 hours vacation credit for each full month of service; not to exceed 10 duty days.
+From beginning of 21 st year thru completion of 25 years 11 - 24 hour shifts; 22 hours vacation credit for each full month of service; not to exceed 11 duty days.
+From beginning of 26 th year or more years 12 - 24 hour shifts; 24 hours vacation credit for each full month of service; not to exceed 12 duty days.